 - Salt and pepper

-- Add the butter to a saute pan, melting over medium-high heat.
-Add the onion and cook until translucent and tender.
+- Add 2 tbsp. butter to a large frying pan, melting over medium-high heat.
+Add the onion and cook until translucent and tender, 3-5 minutes.

-- Pour in the carrot and leeks.
-Cook until they begin to soften, about 8-10 minutes.
+- Pour in the carrots, potatoes, and leeks.
+Cook until they begin to soften, about 5 minutes.
 Season with salt and pepper.

-- Add the garlic andsage, and cook for 1 minute.
+- Add garlic and sage; cook for 1 minute.

-- Pour in the rice and cook for a good couple of minutes.
-Carefully pour in the red wine.
+- Pour in rice and cook for a good couple of minutes.
+Carefully pour in the white wine.
 Lots of steam will appear as the liquid touches the pan.
 Quickly stir the bottom of the pan with a spatula so you can get all the nice brown bits up.

 - Pour in 1/2 cup of broth at a time, stirring until almost of the liquid is gone before you add the next amount.
-After about 1 1/2 cups of broth has been added, add desired amount of leftover chopped turkey.
+After about 1 1/2 cups of broth has been added, add turkey.
 Continue stirring in broth.
-When you add your last half cup of broth, try to leave a bit of extra liquid so it has a creamy look when we add the cheese.
+Risotto is finished when rice is tender, but not too soft.

 - Serve immediately with additional fresh sage if desired!

 Amount of broth used will vary (I use between 3 1/2 - 4 cups.)